-About 50 years ago another Indian off-spinner Erapalli Prasanna found out what it was like to be benched on a tour of England.
-As well as the Irani Trophy between Bombay & the Rest of the world.
+About 50 years ago, another Indian off-spinner, Erapalli Prasanna, found out what it was like to be benched on a tour of England.
+As well as the Irani Trophy between Bombay and the rest of the world.
 A difficult task before the selection committee!
 Erapalli Prasanna is a disillusioned, frustrated man.
-If an immediate end is not put to the ungrateful manner in which his services to the country are being recognized.
+If an immediate end is not put to the ungrateful manner in which his services to the country are being recognized,

-There is every likelihood of a glorious cricket career coming to a premature and ignominious end.
+There is every likelihood that a glorious cricket career will come to a premature and ignominious end.
 It is no secret that Prasanna has taken his non-inclusion in the Tests against England last summer to heart.
-He is of the opinion that nasty —and totally baseless —rumors about his “injured” shoulder were deliberately spread by interested parties on the tour to keep him out of the lists.
+He believes that in order to keep him off the list, interested individuals on the trip actively propagated derogatory—and completely unfounded—rumors about his “injured” shoulder.

 FORGIVEN: He may be forgiven for being sore at the fact that no attempt was made to deny the rumors.
-Besides he feels he has been made a scapegoat in the filthy politics which has once again raised its ugly head in Indian cricket which unfortunately split the Indian camp in two on the last tour.
+Besides, he feels he has been made a scapegoat in the filthy politics that has once again raised its ugly head in Indian cricket, which unfortunately split the Indian camp in two on the last tour.

-The memory of our cricket pooh-bahs is short, indeed!
+The memory of our cricket pooh-bahs is indeed short!
 It is not long ago that Erapalli Prasanna was hailed as perhaps the greatest off-spinner that India has ever produced.
-Who can deny that Erapalli Prasanna superbly controlled spin was a major factor in India’s win over the West Indies earlier this year and that he along with Bishan Singh Bedi, has been largely instrumental in attaining whatever glory we achieved until this year?
-To have taken 125 wickets in only 25 Tests is no mean, achievement by any standard.
+Who can deny that Erapalli Prasanna’s superbly controlled spin was a major factor in India’s win over the West Indies earlier this year and that he, along with Bishan Singh Bedi, has been largely instrumental in attaining whatever glory we achieved until this year?
+To have taken 125 wickets in only 25 Tests is no mean achievement by any standard.

-REASONS: Yet for reasons mown only to them, the newly-constituted selection committee decided, in its infinite wisdom, to leave out the Mysore spinner from the Zal Irani Trophy encounter against Bombay.
-And when Bedi cried off, it added salt into an already festering wound by summoning Erapalli Prasanna) haste as a replacement for Bedi.
-The world-class off-spinner is a stand-by,!
+Reasons: Yet for reasons mown only to them, the newly-constituted selection committee decided, in its infinite wisdom, to leave out the Mysore spinner from the Zal Irani Trophy encounter against Bombay.
+And when Bedi cried off, it added salt to an already festering wound by summoning Erapalli Prasanna as a replacement for Bedi.
+The world-class off-spinner is a stand-by!
 It’s not surprising that Erapalli Prasanna said “no thank you” to the very kind offer.
 Which man would not have?